uhh-lt/kaldi-model-server/README.md

 For demonstration purposes we added an simple demo example application that uses a Python based event server with [Flask](https://palletsprojects.com/p/flask/) (event_server.py) to display the recognized words in a simple HTML5 app running in a browser window:

-example/ An example HTML5 application that visualizes
+example/ An example HTML5 application that visualizes decoded speech with confidence values

 To start the demo run